 Now, more than ever, web security matters.
-With the ever increasing rate of technological expansion comes increased attempts to breach security and steal information.
+With the ever-increasing rate of technological expansion comes increased attempts to breach security and steal information.
 Don’t let this happen to you.
-By designing your website with security in mind from the beginning, you can ensure you’re protected.
+By designing your website with security in mind from the very beginning, you can ensure you’re securing your website from any sort of threats it might face in the future.

 What Threats do you Need to be Concerned With?